-Every restaurant wants to create brand awareness and jumpstart the business with its grand opening, but you will find many different ways how restaurant owners try to make a splash.
-Grand opening strategies can vary depending on types of cuisine, price ranges, targeted customers and time of year, but all opening events have similar goals: introducing restaurants to the community, generating media attention, impressing targeted clientele and persuading people to choose the restaurants for regular dining, catering jobs or celebratory special occasions.
+Every restaurant wants to jump-start the business with its grand opening.
+But you will find many different ways how to make a favorable impression.
+Grand opening strategies may vary, but all opening events have similar goals: introducing restaurants to the community, creating brand awareness, generating media attention, impressing targeted clientele and most importantly, persuading people to visit the restaurant.

-Developing a grand opening strategy requires setting goals, developing a budget, advertising the event and fine-tuning kitchen and service capabilities so that the staff can handle anticipated crowds and serve high-quality food in pleasant surroundings.
-It needs several months to be planned properly so that all the right pieces are in place in time.
-That means it will overlap with the actual preparation, design and construction stage of the restaurant so you should plan it out carefully or delegate it to someone experienced in events.
+A grand opening takes several months to plan properly so that all the right pieces are in place in time.
+That means it will overlap with the actual preparation, design and construction stage of the restaurant, so you should plan carefully based on your vision or delegate the job to someone experienced in event planning.

 - Send special invitations to local celebrities, respected culinary figures and media representatives to generate favorable publicity.